Until There Is A Better Cure, Choose the Safer, Minimally-Invasive Hysterectomy: DualPortGYN®

 If left untreated, some GYN conditions can lead to long-term damage.
 There are conditions that are not well understood by many physicians, and can be difficult to diagnose.
-Adenomyosis is a painful and complex gynecological condition that can be difficult to detect.
+Adenomyosis is a painful and complex gynecological condition that can be difficult to detect, but can lead to intense period pain.
 An ultrasound is insufficient to detect the disease in the uterus.
 In many cases, an MRI can detect adenomyosis, but if it is small and diffuse, it may not appear on any imaging, and can only be diagnosed during surgery.
 The only cure is a hysterectomy.

-It’s important to understand the condition, know the symptoms and be able to talk to a specialist about managing the condition or choosing the right type of hysterectomy if and when the patient is ready.
+It’s important to understand adenomyosis, know the symptoms and be able to talk to a specialist about managing the condition or choosing the right type of hysterectomy if and when the patient is ready.

 Read the full article here | Adenomyosis: When Period Pain Is More Than It Should Be